Transition Planning and Review

 What the Transition Plan should contain

-Plans should be proportionate; for example a transition plan for a child with Care and Support needs will likely be far more comprehensive than any transition plan that may be developed for a young carer or an adult carer of a child.
+Plans should be proportionate; for example, a Transition plan for a child with Care and Support needs will likely be far more comprehensive than any Transition plan that may be developed for a young carer or an adult carer of a child.
 It may also be possible to combine an adult carer's plan with the plan for the child they care for.

 From the plan it should be clear what is going to happen, when it is going to happen and what role different people will have.